NOT YOUR TYPICAL BRIDAL SALON

-A Day in June was founded in 2022 by Monet Palmer.
-Monet grew up with her grandmother, Alice, who worked as a seamstress in a wedding boutique.
+A Day in June was founded in 2022 by Monet Alexander.
+Monet grew up with her grandmother, Alice, who worked as a seamstress in a bridal shop.
 The women in Monet's family taught her to sew, knit, weave, and crochet starting when she was eight years old.

 The rules we live by

 At A Day in June, we do things differently.
-Our four core values inform everything we do, from the smallest act of choosing recycled labels to the way that we donate our profits to help create a fairer, more sustainable world.
+Our four core values inform everything we do, from the smallest act of choosing recycled paper tags to the way that we donate our profits to help create a fairer, more sustainable world.

 Inclusion | Wedding dresses are for anyone who wants one, regardless of gender, gender identity, body type, disability, or relationship structure.
 If you want to wear a gown on your wedding day, we want to help you find the perfect fit.